Thursday, April 30, 2009

 Young is probably the best-known advocate in Illinois for health care reform, and a staunch advocate of single-payer.

-Physicians for a National Health Program ("PNHP"), which supports the "Medicare for all" approach of H.R.
+He is the national coordinator of Physicians for a National Health Program ("PNHP"), which supports the "Medicare for all" approach of H.R.
 676, the United States National Health Care Act.

 The "friend" angle undercuts the significance of the Young appointment, coming as it does on a day when the lead story in Chicago is a nepotism piece about Cook County Board President Todd Stroger firing his cousin.